crema-labs/app-attest/specs/appattest.md

 # Apple app attest Architecture
-This document describes the architecture of the Apple app attest system .
+This document describes the architecture of the Apple app attest system.
 ### Actors

 - **Apple App Attest Server**: The server that issues the attestation keys to the app.